 Dr. Wayne Russel takes a break from his LinkedIn communications and joins us from South Africa for a chat.
 If you already connect with Wayne on LinkedIn, this is your chance to hear him in person.
 He has a lot of experience living overseas with his family and teaching in the international setting - especially schools in China.
 Enjoy this episode!

 Dr. McFarland already has a vast following, but thrives on "paying it forward".
-You can reach out to her on LinkedIn or visit her website at: https://www.internationaleducationalconsultant.com/ You can also enroll in the popular International Education Program (M.Ed. ) and enjoy her as a professor through Endicott College.
-The Cat Guy and JPMint get deep into Latin America with Mark Webber.
+You can reach out to her on LinkedIn or visit her website at: https://www.internationaleducationalconsultant.com/ You can also enroll in the popular International Education Program (M.Ed.) and enjoy her as a professor through Endicott College.
+S4, E79 - Kent the Cat Guy and JPMint get deep into Latin America with Mark Webber.
 With over 23 years in the Latin American teaching arena, Mark has a lot of advice for new and veteran teachers.
-Not only is Mark active as a teacher and administrator - he also runs a consulting business - FREE to teachers wanting to discover Latin America.
+Not only is Mark active as a teacher and administrator - he also runs a consulting business that's FREE for teachers wanting to discover Latin America.

 Mark can be found at www.webbersed.com